Witnessing non-objectivity in the framework of strong quantum Darwinism: Discussion

 \section{Discussion}

 We presented a subspace-dependent witness of non-objectivity in the framework of strong quantum Darwinism.
 We defined an \emph{objectivity operation} that projects the system-environment into a preferred objective subspace.
 The witness detects non-objectivity by comparing the evolution of the system-environment with and without the objectivity operation.
 We used a point channel to ensure that there is no correlations between the system-fragment and the rest of the environment that might accidentally trigger the witness.
 We showed that this witness scheme has the potential to scale better than quantum state tomography.
+Hence, our witnessing scheme and proposal opens up a pathway to experimental verification of Quantum Darwinism in increasingly large system-environments.

 Our witness scheme relies on projective measurements.
-Photonic systems are ideal, and are our preferred system in our experimental proposal.
-In contrast, spin and magnetic resonance systems naturally support weak measurements.
-Recovering projective measurement results would require measuring multiple relevant observables.
+Therefore, photonic systems are ideal, and are our chosen system in our experimental proposal.
+In contrast, the ensemble measurements in spin and magnetic resonance systems are non-projective \cite{Vandersypen2005, Laflamme2002}.
+Projective measurement results can be simulated by measuring multiple observables or with other schemes \cite{Lee2006}.

+Secondly, our witness scheme relies on non-invasive/non-demolition CNOT and parity check operations on photonic qubits to be realised via cross-Kerr nonlinearities.
+In general, such nonlinearities are difficult to implement mostly due to the extremely weak interactions between photons.
+However, using strong coherent pulses can reduce the required nonlinearity to orders $\theta=10^{-5}$ \cite{Munro2005} to $\theta = 3\times10^{-2}$ \cite{Nemoto2004} such that \emph{strong} cross-Kerr linearities are not necessary.
+A few years ago, Ref.~\cite{Venkataraman2012} was able to achieve nonlinearities up to $\theta = 10^{-2}$ using rubidium atoms confined in photonic bandgap fibres, which therefore means that our scheme's use of non-invasive operations is within experimental reach.
+It is also possible to achieve large phase shifts in photons without using Kerr nonlinearities \citep{Tiarks2016, Ramelow2019, Tiarks2018,Hacker2016}.

-When all the dimensions of the environments are equal to the dimension of the system, then strong quantum Darwinism and spectrum broadcast structure collapse to invariant spectrum structure (\textbf{ISBS}) (see Appendix \ref{app:SQD=ISBS}).
+An interesting aspect of our approach is that when all the dimensions of the environments are equal to the dimension of the system, then strong quantum Darwinism and spectrum broadcast structure collapse to invariant spectrum structure (\textbf{ISBS}) (see Appendix \ref{app:SQD=ISBS}).
 Such states have the following form:

 for some local diagonal basis $\left\{ \ket{i}_{\mathcal{E}_{k}}\right\} _{i}$ for the various environments.
 In Appendix \ref{app:Invariant-Spectrum-Broadcast}, we consider the basis-dependent witness of non-objectivity in this framework.
 In this case, controlled-NOT operations are not required for the objectivity operation, thus greatly simplifying a hypothetical experimental setup.